Planning a Vermont vacation and want to include some fabulous waterfalls and swimming holes in your itinerary?

 Vermont Waterfalls Map

-We created this Vermont waterfalls map to show your our favorite 9 waterfalls in the state.
+We created this map of waterfalls in Vermont to show your our favorite 9 waterfalls in the state.
 As you can see, most of them are in northern Vermont, with just three in the southern part of the state.

 At the end of the post, I’ll talk a little bit more about combining these into a few awesome Vermont waterfall road trips.